inthepocket/hubble-scripts/README.md

 $ ./hubble-cli "/Users/hubble/Desktop/MyDesign.sketch" --outputDir="/var/hubble/"
 ```

-If you need more fine-tuning over this export flow, Hubble provides even more options to [customise your design token output][wiki].
+If you need more fine-tuning over this export flow, Hubble provides even more options to [customize your design token output][wiki].

 ## Exporting assets